law of multiple proportions

 Think of this analogy.
 Someone taking a walk along a street can have for company one person or two or three or more.
 But he cannot talk his walk with 0.565 of a person.
 People just cannot be split and the numbers of people he can walk with must bear a simple ratio to one another, i.e., in this example 1:2:3.
 Because in chemical reactions atoms can't be split, the same thing applies to elements in chemical combinations with each other.

 In the hydrocarbon examples, the carbon is taken as having the fixed weight.
 This is just for convenience with the figures given, but the law still holds good for a fixed weight of hydrogen.
-If the fixed weight of hydrogen is 1 gram, then the varying amounts of carbon to combine with it in acetylene, ethene, and ethane are 12, 6, and 4 grams.
+If the fixed weight of hydrogen is 1 gram, then the varying amounts of carbon to combine with it in acetylene, ethene, and ethane are 12, 6, and 4 g.
 This is a simple ratio of 6:3:2.

 The same argument applies to inorganic compounds.
 Hydrogen and oxygen form two compounds, water and hydrogen peroxide (H2O2).
 It is obvious at a glance that hydrogen peroxide has twice the oxygen content for the same amount of hydrogen.